 The simplest way to dechlorinate hot tub water is to allow it to decrease naturally over the course of several days.

 The process can be sped up by turning on the jets and removing the cover to allow the chemicals to evaporate and be destroyed by the sun’s ultraviolet rays.

 If significant amounts of water evaporate from the spa, top it up with fresh water to dilute the sanitizer levels even further.

 The other option to dechlorinate hot tub water is to add an additive called neutralizer.
 Neutralizer contains sodium thiosulphate, which works to rapidly lower chlorine and bromine levels.
 It’s a handy product to have around in case you accidentally over-chlorinate your hot tub.

-The last thing to do before emptying the spa water onto your lawn is to ensure that pH level is neutral as highly acidic water can damage the grass.
+Before emptying the spa water onto your lawn, the last thing to do is to ensure that pH level is neutral as highly acidic water can damage the grass.

 On a dry day, use the drain spigot (drain plug) to slowly release the water onto your lawn to be absorbed into the ground.